GuillaumeTz/fork-BuildOnSave/README.md

 ### Options

 - Disable When Debugging : disable the recompilation when the debugger is attached.
 This allows tools like LivePP to hotreload changes more rapidly.
+- Relaunch build when saved : force a relaunch of the background build when a saved event is detected instead of waiting for current build to finish.
+- DoNotRunIfProcessExistList : code option modifiable in code for now.
+When one of those process is running, the build will not be launched.

 These options define what happens as soon one file is saved.